libraun/TerrierAssessment/README.md

 * System dependencies

-* Configuration
+This app is intended to be run on a Windows machine.

 * Database creation & initialization

 This app contains a rake startup task that builds and initializes the database.
-If this doesn't work, then you can use the command:
+This task runs automatically, but can also be run using:

 >$ bundle rake start_app

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions